 I use a specific technique to help me avoid undercharging for access to my expertise.
 I double my pricing.
 That’s right, I will get the price point to where I think it needs to be, and then I will double it.
 That seems scary, I know, but when I do this, I sell more as a result of it.

-Price your information accordingly and make sure you prove the value.
+Price your information accordingly, price access to you and your expertise equally accordingly… and make sure you prove the value!